w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 {% include excol.html type="end" %}

-## Update: WCAG-EM 2 Draft

-W3C Accessibility Guidelines Evaluation Methodology (WCAG-EM) 2 is an in-progress draft for review.
-What's different:
-- WCAG-EM 1 is specifically for testing websites and web pages.
-- WCAG-EM 2 also applies to apps and other digital products.

-For more information on the differences, see the WCAG-EM 2 [Changelog (GitHub)](https://github.com/w3c/wai-wcag-em/?tab=readme-ov-file#changelog).

-We invite you to review and comment on this draft.
-- Are all digital products that evaluators commonly evaluate covered by this methodology, or are any explicitly excluded?
-- Does the terminology of 'sample set' and 'sample' match how evaluators use it in their evaluations?
-- Is this new version more useful for evaluators when they evaluate apps?

-To comment, please open a new issue in the [wai-wcag-em GitHub repository](https://github.com/w3c/wai-wcag-em/).
-Create a separate GitHub issue for each topic, rather than commenting on multiple topics in a single issue.
-If it's not feasible for you to use GitHub, email your comments to public-agwg-comments@w3.org Please put your comments in the body of the message, not as an attachment.

-_The rest of this page covers WCAG-EM 1.
-It also applies to WCAG-EM 2._

 ## Introduction

-Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1 is an approach for determining how well a website conforms to Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)).
+Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining how well a digital product conforms to Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)).

-If you want to get a general sense of how a web page addresses a few accessibility issues, see [Easy Checks - A First Review of Web Accessibility](/test-evaluate/preliminary/).
+If you want to get a general sense of how a web page or view addresses a few accessibility issues, see [Easy Checks - A First Review of Web Accessibility](/test-evaluate/preliminary/).
 It is usually best to do preliminary checks before applying WCAG-EM, and to address potential accessibility barriers before investing in a more thorough review such as WCAG-EM.

 WCAG-EM is a supporting resource for the WCAG standard; it does not define additional WCAG requirements.
 It is published as a W3C Working Group Note.

 ### Scope

-WCAG-EM applies to all websites, including web applications and mobile websites.
+WCAG-EM can be applied to all digital products, including websites, mobile applications and kiosks.
 It covers different situations, including self-assessment and third-party evaluation.
 It is independent of particular evaluation tools, web browsers, or assistive technologies.

-WCAG-EM is primarily for evaluating conformance of existing websites.
+WCAG-EM is primarily for evaluating conformance of existing digital products.
 However, accessibility should not be left until the evaluation stage; it should be integrated from the beginning and throughout the project lifecycle — in planning, design, and development.

 Other aspects of evaluation are addressed in related pages of the [Evaluating Web Accessibility](/test-evaluate/) resource suite.
 For example, guidance to help you better understand real-world accessibility issues and evaluate effective accessibility solutions is in [Involving Users in Evaluating Web Accessibility](/test-evaluate/involving-users/).

 Who WCAG-EM is for {#for}
 --------------------------

-WCAG-EM is for anyone who wants a common procedure for auditing websites.
+WCAG-EM is for anyone who wants a common procedure for auditing digital products, like websites.
 It is for direct use by internal evaluators, external auditors, benchmarkers, and researchers.
 Additionally, WCAG-EM can be referred to by managers, procurers, policy makers, regulators, and others.

-Applying WCAG-EM successfully requires knowledge of WCAG, accessible web design, assistive technologies, and how people with different disabilities use the Web (as described in the WCAG-EM [Required Expertise section](https://www.w3.org/TR/WCAG-EM/#expertise)).
+Applying WCAG-EM successfully requires knowledge of WCAG, accessible design, assistive technologies, and how people with different disabilities use digital products (as described in the WCAG-EM [Required Expertise section](https://www.w3.org/TR/WCAG-EM/#expertise)).

 What is in WCAG-EM {#whatis}
 -----------------------------